fedorenchik/PlanetVim/README.md

 # What is PlanetVim

-A picture is worth 1000 words, here are pictures with thounsand words:
+A picture is worth 1000 words, here are pictures with thousand words:

 This many menus because Vim _IS_ powerful, sorry!